kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     p_no=$(($(($(date "+%w") + 1)) % 7)) && docker exec m1 mysql -e "ALTER TABLE tmp.sql_log TRUNCATE PARTITION p$p_no"

-Inspecting the SQL log -- digression
+Digression: Inspecting the SQL log
 ----------

 The function `_sql_log_record` responsible for logging data changing actions must filter several commands which, although not changing any data, have to be sent to the master but should not be logged nevertheless because they don't add anything to our understanding.
 These are `USE`, `SHOW`, `SET`.